Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 Which neighborhoods are most popular with expats in Santa Ana right now?

-The most expat-popular neighborhoods in Santa Ana are Lindora, Pozos, and Valle del Sol, offering security, modern finishes, and convenience.
+The three most popular expat rental areas in Santa Ana are Lindora, Pozos and Valle del Sol, with Brasil and gated parts of Piedades also attracting expat families.

 Who rents, and what do tenants want in Santa Ana right now?